 What does this AWS Solutions Implementation do?

-Distributed Load Testing on AWS launches and configures containers running on AWS Fargate to help you easily create and simulate thousands of connected users generating a select number of transactions per second without having to provision servers.
-With this solution, you can understand how your application will perform at scale and at load, and identify bottlenecks before you release your application.
+Amazon Web Services (AWS) offers customers a scalable, distributed, and serverless architecture to deliver a load testing tool for web application performance testing.
+The Distributed Load Testing on AWS solution automatically launches and configures containers running on AWS Fargate to help you easily create and simulate thousands of connected users generating a select number of transactions per second without having to provision servers.
+This solution delivers application performance monitoring, which will help you understand how your application will perform at scale and at expected load, identifying bottlenecks before you release your application.

 AWS Solutions Implementation overview